-A major critique of electric vehicles (EV) is that although they seem super earth friendly because they don’t directly consume fossil fuels and emit greenhouse gases, EV isn’t always 100% “green.”
+Even though electric vehicles (EV) don't directly consume fossil fuels and emit greenhouse gases, they are not 100% “green."

 Electricity production can also create harmful emissions.
 Electric power plants generate most of the electricity used in the U.S., and these plants use turbines that are typically driven by combustion gases.

 However, the pairing of a home solar system and an EV is an ideal, renewable solution.

 Together, EV and PV form a mutually beneficial relationship.

 Between living organisms, these kinds of connections are called mutual symbiotic relationships.
 Much of nature operates in a way where two parties benefit from each others’ unique capabilities.
 These perfect pairs include clownfish and anemones, flowers and bees, saguaro cacti and Gila woodpeckers, crocodiles and plover birds, and more.